-Guest Post from Jill Page: Make Time for Financial Education
+Guest Post from Jill Page of Glasgow High School: Make Time for Financial Education

 Jill Page is a business teacher from Glasgow High School in Glasgow, Montana.
 Her high school is the 31st recipient nationwide of the NGPF Gold Standard Challenge grant for their formal commitment to ensure ALL their students take a semester-long personal finance course before graduation.